smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

 A simple typescript MCP server to demonstrate hosting on Smithery with custom docker containers.

-This server is designed to run both locally (with STDIO transport) and remotely via Smithery (HTTP transport).
+This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).

 ## Prerequisites